JATOS/JATOS-Blog/_posts/2017-03-03-Database_Recovery.md

 Some advice in the end.
 The cause for the database corruption here was likely a file access from the OS while JATOS was running. **So, please**
 * **do not copy the JATOS database files while JATOS is still running.**
-* **If you want to run JATOS on two instances, you have to stop running JATOS and copy the JATOS folder including its db file before.**
+* **if you want to run JATOS on two instances, you have to stop running JATOS and copy the JATOS folder including its db file before.**
 * **do backup.
 To backup the database copy the /database folder in the JATOS folder to a safe place.**